 I don't know if there will be a wake-up call for government members.
 I know there will be one come the next election, but beyond that, where will be the Damascus moment, the recognition that things must change?
+Mr. Chair, despite the fact that opposing the government is the equivalent of almost spitting into the wind, if we don't stand up in opposition, things will be rammed through that much faster.
+So it is our elected duty as opposition members chosen by our constituents as opposed to their choice of government members to bring a message to the government that this is unacceptable.

-Mr. Chair, despite the fact that opposing the government is the equivalent of almost spitting into the wind, if I'm very proud as the representative for Calgary-Varsity to carry that message to this Legislature and say that regulation without input, without the test of public hearings is basically regulation without representation.
+I'm very proud as the representative for Calgary-Varsity to carry that message to this Legislature and say that regulation without input, without the test of public hearings is basically regulation without representation.
 The last time I checked, we were still in a representational democracy.
 We see movements in the States, the Tea Party, trying to regain what is felt are lost democratic opportunities.
 While I am opposed to an awful lot of what's going on with the Tea Party, I see the frustration that they have experienced, the loss of the ability to represent the voters and have their concerns taken into account.

-Mr. Chair, I am hoping that within my term I will see the government doing what's best for the people instead of what's best for individuals who have lobbied the government successfully to participate in part of this \$2 billion contracting out for the sequestration of $CO_2$ .
+Mr. Chair, I am hoping that within my term I will see the government doing what's best for the people instead of what's best for individuals who have lobbied the government successfully to participate in part of this \$2 billion contracting out for the sequestration of CO2.
 Lord help Albertans into the future if sequestration doesn't work and they're on the hook for the liability associated with the leaking.